The average price of gasoline around the world is US$ 1.22per litre.

 World Fuel Prices Increasing

 As of June this year, oil prices increased again owing to increased global demand.
 Why is there such a sustained increase in demand for oil?
+Fuel Prices in USA are a key indicator of how the global market will react.

 Usually we would look at what the suppliers are doing, the Organization of the Petroleum Exporting Countries (OPEC) whether they are withholding supply or not.
 But since supply has remained fairly consistent, the fluctuation of prices is solely from the demand side.